Noob-Developer-Real/Noob-Developer-Real/README.md

 ---

-## What I Care About
-- Software that remains readable and adaptable over time
-- Understanding design trade-offs, not just implementations
-- Writing code that scales with teams, not just features

----

 > This is my secondary GitHub account, used to understand how things work by building, breaking, and refining backend systems.